gguuss/appactivitydemos/README.md

 # Usage

 To run the demo, you need to set up API access to Google+, configure the app, and finally run it.
-I'll add more languages as I find time.
+More languages will be added over time.

 ## JavaScript